-In recent years it has been discovered that some structural elements of the I-10 and I-35 corridor passing through San Antonio, Texas (San Antonio Y) are suffering from concrete durability related forms of distress.
-It has been determined through TxDOT Project 0-4085 that this distress is a result of two forms of concrete durability related phenomena, alkali-silica reaction (ASR) and delayed ettringite formation (DEF).
-As this integral stretch of interstate highway sees a large volume of traffic, it is desirable to determine a method of assessing the degree of damage and the necessity of taking remedial actions.
-If serious damage requires remedial action, then it is desirable to determine methods which can be used to repair the existing structures in order to avoid reconstruction.
+In recent years, it has been discovered that some structural elements of the I-10 and I-35 corridor passing through San Antonio, Texas (San Antonio Y) are suffering from concrete durability related forms of distress.
+It has been determined through TxDOT Project 0-4085 that this distress is a result of two forms of concrete durability related phenomena, alkali-silica reaction (ASR) and delayed ettringite formation (DEF) (Folliard 2005).
+Due to the fact that this integral stretch of interstate highway sees a large volume of traffic, it is desirable to determine a method of assessing the degree of damage and the necessity of taking remedial actions.
+If serious damage requires remedial action, it is then desirable to determine methods which can be used to repair the existing structures in order to avoid reconstruction.
 In order to formulate a solution to this problem, the current load carrying capacity of the structural elements under consideration must be evaluated.
 While there is considerable evidence of material distress, very little research has been conducted which attempts to quantify the amount of structural damage caused by ASR and DEF on the load carrying capacity of columns.
-It is therefore necessary to attempt to simulate the existing damage in the piers and try to determine its effect through experimental research.
-In addition, a methodology needs to be developed to evaluate structural elements that cannot be easily testing in a laboratory setting.
+It is therefore necessary to attempt to simulate the existing damage and try to determine its effect through experimental research.